 - remove non-transaction summary lines from converted eStatements before import

 Excel is usually the best staging area because it lets you inspect the data before it touches your books.
-That is especially useful when different accounts or statement types format rows differently.
 A clean CIBC statement to spreadsheet file is easier to audit in Excel first than inside an accounting import workflow.

-If you want to import CIBC bank statement into QuickBooks, the shortest path depends on your source.
-QFX can be enough when the native CIBC export covers the recent period you need and your QuickBooks workflow supports that format.
+If you want to import a CIBC bank statement into QuickBooks, the shortest path depends on your source.
+QFX can be enough when the native export covers the period you need.
 If you are working from a converted CIBC eStatement instead, review the rows in Excel first so you can confirm statement-period coverage, opening and closing balance logic, and column mapping before the data lands in the ledger.

-If you want to import CIBC bank statement into Xero, consistency matters even more than the original bank layout.
-Xero needs reliable transaction rows, not a statement replica.
-That means one transaction per row, dates in a usable format, descriptions that were not split across lines, and amount columns that do not mix two different sign conventions.
+If you want to import a CIBC bank statement into Xero, consistency matters more than the original bank layout.
+Xero needs one transaction per row, usable dates, intact descriptions, and amount columns that do not mix sign conventions.
 If the source was a CIBC eStatement PDF, make sure statement-only lines did not slip into the import file.

 For reconciliation work, the last check is simple: does the file still tie back to the statement or export you started from?
 If the rows do not reconcile to the expected statement balance or transaction total, fix that before you import.
 That validation step is what keeps bookkeeping, month-end review, tax prep, and client workpapers anchored to the original CIBC record.